nyamu-amq/amq_scripts/README.md

 ### amqFriendOnlineNotifier.user.js
 - show notification when your friend is online

+### amqHighlightFriends.user.js
+- apply highlight to friends in scorebox

 ### amqHotkeyFunctions.user.js
 - enables some hotkey functions. im so lazy to use mouse for this functions
 - [TAB] : move cursor focus to answer box and chat box